-Information security risk
+Information security

 Quilter's business, by its nature, requires it to store, retrieve, evaluate and utilise customer and company data and information, some of which is highly sensitive.
-The COVID-19 conditions mean there is increased remote handling of data.
-Quilter is subject to the risk of information security breaches from parties with criminal or malicious intent.
-Should Quilter's intrusion detection and anti-penetration software not anticipate, prevent or mitigate a network failure or disruption, it may have a material adverse effect on Quilter's customers, business, financial condition, operations and reputation.
+Quilter and its service providers are subject to the risk of information security breaches from parties with criminal or malicious intent.
+Should intrusion detection and anti-penetration processes not anticipate, prevent or mitigate a network failure or disruption, it may have a material adverse effect on Quilter's customers, business, financial condition, operations and reputation.